-A form of vibrational medicine, crystal therapy works on the principle of entrainment.
-The principle states that entrainment is the tendency for two vibrating bodies to lock into synchronization so they vibrate in harmony.
-All crystals have a measureable and stable dominant vibrational rate as do all living beings.
-However, the latter are subject to environmental factors such as bacteria, stress, diet, viruses and other negative influences.
+A form of vibrational medicine, crystal therapy works on the principle of entrainment, which is the tendency for two vibrating bodies to lock into synchronization so they vibrate in harmony.
+All crystals have a measureable and stable dominant vibrational rate, as do all living beings.
+However, the latter are subject to environmental factors, such as bacteria, stress, diet, viruses and other negative influences.
 Therefore, they operate at the lesser vibrational rate and not at peak efficiency.
-As a result, illness and disease can take hold of most living beings, including pets.

-Choosing the proper crystal or crystals can entrain an unhealthy body back up to harmony.
-A body in harmony can then begin the healing process.
-Crystal therapy can be used for humans as well as for beloved pets.
+Choosing the proper crystal or crystals can entrain an unhealthy body back to harmony so it can begin the healing process.
 Crystals work on any animal as well as in any environment.
 The energies of the crystals are consistent and gentle.
 On occasion, a pet may even choose the crystals they wish to work with.

 Crystals can help with many situations including:

-• Joint problems stemming from arthritis in the spine, knees and hips
+• Joint problems, such as arthritis in the spine, knees and hips

 • Convalescing from injury or surgery

 • Adjusting to new situations, whether a loss or addition, such as a new home, spouse, baby, other pets, job or job hours